philippe-patenaude/deep-stratum-defense/README.md

 Deep Stratum Defense
 ====================

-You're an AI sentience collecting resources and fighting alien creatures in deep caves in this rogue-like tower defense.
+You're an AI who's mission is to explore deep caves, collect valuable resources, and combat hostile alien creatures in this rogue-like tower defense.

-Welcome 9H3B.
-You're in charge of mining operations in sector Zeta.
-There are strong readings of precious ores in the caves below, but there are also readings of hazardous life forms.
-Build your mining bots using the resources you find and bring back the excess.
-Your success will allow us to expand throughout the galaxy.
+Welcome, 9H3B.
+As the overseer of mining operations in sector Zeta, your primary objective is to extract precious ores that lie hidden within the depths.
+However, be prepared to face formidable resistance from hazardous life forms lurking in the darkness.
+Your strategic prowess will be put to the test as you deploy mining bots, utilizing the resources you gather to strengthen your defenses.

+Success in your mission holds the key to expanding our galactic presence.
+With each triumph, we can establish a stronger foothold in the vast reaches of the cosmos.
+The fate of our expansion rests in your hands, 9H3B!

 Instructions
 ============